DevExpress-Examples/reporting-aspnet-core-ai-summarize-and-translate/README.md

 <!-- default badges end -->
 # Reporting for ASP.NET Core - Integrate AI-powered Summarize and Translate Features based on Azure OpenAI

-This example adds two new buttons that help users to summarize and translate a report content in the JavaScript Document Viewer with AI-powered functionality:
+This example extends the DevExpress JavaScript Report Viewer with AI-based capabilities.
+These capabilities are available in UI via two buttons that access the report document and process its content as follows:

-- **Summarize**: When you click this button, Generative AI summaries generate content that helps you quickly understand/analyze core insights associated with a given report.
+- **Summarize**: Uses generative AI to summarize report content and help you quickly review core insights associated with this report.
-- **Translate**: This button helps you translate report documents, chosen pages, or selected content to a desired language with AI-powered translation tools.
+- **Translate**: Uses AI services to translate report content to another language.

+The following image shows the application's interface.
+As you can see, users can process the entire document, individual pages, or selected content.

 ![AI-Powered Summarize and Translate Buttons](web-reporting-ai-enhancements.png)